All Episodes

 But the deliberate errors were so rudimentary that they would have been easily fixed by sophisticated Russian nuclear scientists, the book said.

-The operation which took place during the Clinton administration in the early 2000 was codenamed Operation Merlin and may have been one of the most reckless operations in the modern history of the CIA, according to Ryzen.
+The operation which took place during the Clinton administration in early 2000 was codenamed Operation Merlin and may have been one of the most reckless operations in the modern history of the CIA, according to Ryzen.

 Now, when you read that, oh, wow, you focus on Clinton and you focus on the fact that the CIA was trying, and this is, by the way, from what I understand, pretty common.

-And give a bunch of garbage that won't work once they put it together.
+Just give them a bunch of garbage and give a bunch of garbage that won't work once they put it together.

-This uh what what they did, they called for the unnamed science, the plan call for an unnamed scientist, a defector from the Soviet nuclear program to offer Iran the blueprint for a firing set, which is the mechanism which triggers the chain reaction needed for a nuclear explosion.
+The plan called for an unnamed scientist, a defector from the Soviet nuclear program, to offer Iran the blueprint for a firing set, which is the mechanism which triggers the chain reaction needed for a nuclear explosion.

-He had been told of the CIA that the Iranians already had the technology detailed in the plans and that the ruse was simply an attempt by the CIA to find out the full scope of Tehran's nuclear knowledge.
+He had been told by the CIA that the Iranians already had the technology detailed in the plans and that the ruse was simply an attempt by the CIA to find out the full scope of Tehran's nuclear knowledge.

 But contrary to orders not to open the packet, the double agent added a note which made it clear he could help fix the flaws for money.

-The author's reliance on anonymous sources begs the reader to trust that these are knowledgeable people, and this book demonstrates anonymous sources are often unreliable.
+The author's reliance on anonymous sources begs the reader to trust that these are knowledgeable people.

 All right.